XanaduAI/torontonian-sampling/README.md

 ### Interfacing via Python

-To compile the module for use with Python, `NumPy` is required to be installed.
-This can be installed via `pip`L
+To compile the module for use with Python, `NumPy` is required to be installed, as well as a Fortran compiler such as `gfortran`.
+`NumPy` can be installed via `pip`:
 ```bash
 pip install numpy
 ```